 - Skin irritation from allergies, as long as you are not applying it on any open wounds

-While we still always suggest giving your vet a call and getting their approval first, it is typically safe to use hydrocortisone cream for your dog in the above situations.
+While we still suggest giving your vet a call for approval, it is typically safe to use hydrocortisone cream for your dog in the above situations.
 Just make sure you are only applying it twice a day at most.
 If your dog is still experiencing irritation between doses, it may be time to reach out to your vet for a prescription strength option.

 When Not to Use Hydrocortisone Cream on Dogs

-Now that you know when you can use hydrocortisone cream in dogs, it’s time to list the times you should not use hydrocortisone cream in dogs.
-There are a few situations in which we always suggest reaching out to your vet before the use of this cream, so let’s list these situations below.
+There are a few situations in which we always suggest reaching out to your vet before using this cream, so let’s list these situations below.

-Do not use hydrocortisone cream on your dog without veterinary guidance in the following situations:
+Do not use hydrocortisone cream without veterinary guidance if your dog:

-- Your dog’s skin irritation is around their eyes or mouth
+- is experiencing irritation around the eyes or mouth

-- Your dog’s skin irritation has persisted for more than 72 hours, or it appears to be getting worse as each day passes
+- has irritation that has persisted for more than 72 hours, or it appears to be getting worse

-- Your dog’s skin is showing signs of an infection such as open wounds, oozing wounds, swelling, pain, or odor
+- is showing signs of an infection, such as oozing wounds, swelling, pain, or odor

-If your dog is dealing with any of the symptoms or situations we listed above, you should not apply hydrocortisone cream to its skin until you get approval from your vet.
+If your dog is dealing with any of the symptoms or situations listed above, you should not apply hydrocortisone cream until you get approval from your vet.

 How to Use Hydrocortisone Cream on Dogs